Peter-Malcolm/keyparse/README.md

 # keyparse
 _keyparse lets you parse keys\* by describing their structure._

-\* keys may be filepaths, s3 object keys or something else similar.
+\* a key may be a filepath, an s3 object, or something else entirely (results may vary).

 ### an example
 Given a path like this: